ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - Final: when this is true, it means that a transport connection can be closed immediately after its transmission.

-- Corruption Protection Length: when this is set to any value other than -1, it limits the required checksum in protocols that allow limiting the checksum length (e.g. UDP-Lite).
+- Corruption Protection Length: when this is set to any value other than -1, it sets the minimum protection in protocols that allow limiting the checksum length (e.g. UDP-Lite).

-- Transmission Profile: TBD -- because it's not final in the API yet.
-Old text follows: when this is set to "Interactive/Low Latency", the Message should be sent immediately, even when this comes at the cost of using the network capacity less efficiently.
-For example, small messages can sometimes be bundled to fit into a single data packet for the sake of reducing header overhead; such bundling should not be used.
-For example, in case of TCP, the Nagle algorithm should be disabled when Interactive/Low Latency is selected as the capacity profile.
-Scavenger/Bulk can translate into usage of a congestion control mechanism such as LEDBAT, and/or the capacity profile can lead to a choice of a DSCP value as described in {{I-D.ietf-taps-minset}}).

 - Singular Transmission: when this is true, the application requests to avoid transport-layer segmentation or network-layer fragmentation.
 Some transports implement network-layer fragmentation avoidance (Path MTU Discovery) without exposing this functionality to the application; in this case, only transport-layer segmentation should be avoided, by fitting the message into a single transport-layer segment or otherwise failing.
 Otherwise, network-layer fragmentation should be avoided---e.g. by requesting the IP Don’t Fragment bit to be set in case of UDP(-Lite) and IPv4 (SET_DF in {{!RFC8304}}).